defold/doc/docs/en/manuals/material.md

 ## Material tags

 You need to set a tag for the material so your render script can render any component using the new material.
 The tags are represented in the engine as a _bitmask_ that is used by [`render.predicate()`](/ref/render#render.predicate) to collect components that should be drawn together.
-See the [Rendering documentation](/manuals/rendering) on how to do that.
+See the [Render documentation](/manuals/render) on how to do that.

 ::: important
 The maximum number of tags you can use in a project is 32.